CaturBS/ctr-flashbox/README.md

 # ctr-flashbox
-jquery flash box to show flash box with close button in the bottom right of browser.
+Jquery flash box to show flash box with close button in the bottom right of browser.

-To use just add this line in head of html document:
+Add this line in head of html document before use this library:
-		<script type="text/javascript" src="js/bootstrapmodal.js"></script>
+		&lt;script type="text/javascript" src="js/bootstrapmodal.js"&gt;&lt;/script&gt;

 To use just look in sample below.
 <h3>Samples</h3>